 What happens next?

-- If you're currently a Home Care Package client, you will automatically transition to the new Support at Home program on 1 November 2025.
+- Existing Home Care Package clients automatically transitioned to the Support at Home program on 1 November 2025.

-- For our residential aged care clients, the new contribution rules will only apply to new entrants from 1 November 2025.
+- For residential aged care clients, the new contribution rules apply only to people entering residential aged care from 1 November 2025 onwards.

 Get more information

-For more information or to discuss your situation, please call us on 1800 225 474 or email via our dedicated reforms email reform@chcs.com.au.
+For more information or to discuss your situation, please call us on 1800 225 474 or email our dedicated reforms team at reform@chcs.com.au.

 You can also click here to follow our Facebook page, where we will be posting the latest updates with information linked on this page.